Mathics3/mathics-development-guide/docs/extending/code-overview/ast.rst

 evaluated produces a function symbol.

-In Mathics, there are only very few different kinds of non-``Expression`` nodes, called "atoms" that can appear:
+In Mathics, there are only very few different kinds of non-``Expression`` nodes, called "atoms" that can appear in the tree initially from the parser:

-.. index:: Number, String, Symbol, Filename
+.. index:: Number, String, Symbol, LiteralSymbol, Filename

 * ``Number``
 * ``String``